Egmarortiz/MedPost/backend/README.md

 - REST endpoints live under `app/api/v1/routers`, business logic sits inside `app/services`, and data access is handled in `app/repositories`.
 The GraphQL API shares the same services, and Alembic migrations are configured via `migrations/env.py`.

+- the full base URL for endpoints during local development becomes http://127.0.0.1:8000/api/v1 (e.g., http://127.0.0.1:8000/api/v1/workers).

+- If we override the host/port flags (for example, fastapi dev app/main.py --host 0.0.0.0 --port 9000), the CLI will serve on those values instead, and the base URL updates accordingly.

 ## Tech Stack